 The Safety Technology Working Group takes into account the possibility that customers may use products longer than anticipated at the design stage.
 It develops scientific evaluation methods for testing the durability of materials used in products-including accelerated deterioration tests-accumulates data and creates testing databases.
-In fiscal 2018, the working group shifted its product safety activities from accident response to accident prevention and considered ideas for future Panasonic businesses, including the idea of reflecting considerations for children and the elderly during product design stages.
+In fiscal 2019, the working group gathered data on impact safety ratings in preparation for the future expansion of our service robot business.